 Gaming 8 months ago Share Tweet Pin Share Activision Blizzard discussed Call of Duty: Black Ops 4, Overwatch, World of Warcraft, Destiny 2, and more during its Q1 2018 call to investors this evening.
 Activision Blizzard has released its Q1 financials for the period ending March 31, 2018, and discussed plenty of engagement numbers.
+Bonus: Want to stay up to date on our latest Rare Norm news ?
 Overwatch saw a higher player participation rate with Retribution than any prior event.
 That may or may not change when the Year 2 Anniversary event rolls around in May.
 The average Overwatch League has high engagement too, and the average viewer spends over an hour each day viewing the matches.
 New teams are expected to be added to the league this year.
 Blizzard games had 38 million MAUs with World of Warcraft over-performing versus the prior expansion at this point in time, with higher engagement and community participation with in-game purchases.
 Pre-orders for the upcoming expansion, Battle for Azeroth, are ahead of plan.
 Hearthstone continues to see strong engagement.
 Activision reported 51 million Monthly Active Users (MAUs) for the quarter, with Call of Duty user engagement seeing year-over-year growth in player engagement.
 Activision said more in-game content along with seasonal events are planned for the upcoming months.
 Destiny 2 fans can expect information on the large fall expansion to be revealed at E3 2018.
 As previously reported, the expansion is expected to release during Season 4 in September.
 Until then, Warmind will release alongside Season 3 next week on May 8.
 Call of Duty purchases grew year-over-year, with Call of Duty: WW2’s first quarter second only to that of Call of Duty: Black Ops 3.
 The Black Ops series has brought in 200 million players and is the most popular ‘sub-franchise’ in the series with over 15 billion hours played.
 Activision said on the call to investors it “plans to be number one again” with the release of Black Ops 4 – which is set for a global reveal on May 17.
 Activision said on the call the game will feature “multiplayer innovations“, which could mean anything – maybe even Battle Royale if rumors prove true.
 The company wouldn’t be drawn on much regarding Black Ops 4, other than it has confidence in Treyarch, and players can expect “a number of great developments on the core game itself beyond innovations.”
 Combined, Activision Blizzard had 374 million MAUs during Q1 2018.
 Net bookings for the quarter, which is the net amount of products and services sold digitally or sold-in physically, were $1.38 billion.
 This figure is up from $1.20 billion year-over-year.
 The quarter also saw record in-game net bookings of approximately $1 billion.
 This figure represents in-game purchases and DLC packs.
 Sales from digital channels as a whole were $1.20 billion, up from $1.07 billion during Q1 2017.
 For the first quarter ended March 31, 2018, Activision Blizzard’s net revenues were a Q1 record at $1.97 billion, compared with $1.73 billion year-over-year.
 Revenues from digital channels hit a quarterly record at $1.46 billion.